alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

 (Let's ignore the case where *y* is negative for now.)

-How do we test for equality, or handle branching statements?
+If we want to implement this, we need a test for equality, and branching statements.
+How do we do that?
-We could use Python, or we could find a way to do this with DynamoDB.
+We could use Python, or we could find a way to do them with DynamoDB.
 We both know what the correct answer is.

 Let's start by testing if two integers are the same.